distributed-system-analysis/pbench/docs/API/V1/list.md

 ### Dataset date range

 The `application/json` response body is a JSON object describing the earliest and most recent dataset upload time for the selected list of datasets.
+If the collection filters exclude all datasets (the result set is empty), the return value will be empty, omitting both the `from` and `to` keywords.

 ```json
 {